DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-Chris-Mayo/README.md

 # Week 9 ( 1st Meeting 3/14 )

-- Greedy Algorithm: selecting the best choice for each step, instead of considering all seuqences of steps that may lead to an optimal solution ( An example would be from coin change )
+- **Greedy Algorithm**: selecting the best choice for each step, instead of considering all seuqences of steps that may lead to an optimal solution ( An example would be from coin change )
-- Growth of Functions ( Big O Notation )that requires witnesses ( Constant C and k ); also the Upperbound of the function
+- Growth of Functions ( Big O Notation ) that requires witnesses ( Constant C and k ); also the Upperbound of the function
 - X-axis is for the input and Y-axis is for the Number of operation

 # Week 9 ( 2nd Meeting 3/16 )